d3rp/d3rp.github.io/content/about.rst

 date: 2018-02-04T21:55:05+02:00
 ---

-*Typing Ducks* is a collective geeky mind of three lazy nerds.
+*Typing Ducks* are three humans just like you.
+We live and breathe technology, and we're constantly typing.

 - **Gustav Larsson**